For more information, visit University Academic Policies and Procedures

 In cases of prolonged absence due to illness, injury, or other significant reasons, a student or a member of his or her family should communicate with the Associate Dean of the Carroll School of Management as soon as the prospect of prolonged or extended absences becomes clear.
 The academic arrangements for the student's return to classes should be made with the Associate Dean of the Carroll School of Management as soon as the student's health and other circumstances permit.

-For the class of 2016 and all following years, students will take 15 credits every semester in freshman, sophomore, junior, and senior year.
+Students will take 15 credits every semester in freshman, sophomore, junior, and senior year.

 Students must be registered for at least four courses (12 credits) per semester to be considered full time.